UofTNeurology/.github/README.md

-# Welcome to the ML4QI Lab
+# Welcome to the ML4QI Lab, [Stroke Innovation Lab](https://strokeinnovationlab.ca/)
 Our lab focuses on using machine learning for Quality Improvement in neurology and stroke care.
 The ML4QI Lab, PI: Dr. Houman Khosravani, is located in Toronto, Division of Neurology.
 Our lab's work is dedicated to Quality Improvement (QI) in several current areas of research:

 * ML4QI - machine learning for bolstering current standards of care.
 We are leveraging machine-learning to enhance QI within acute stroke care in the inpatient setting.
 Our current work is focused on using voice as a biomarker - we call this Sonic Diagnosis.